masashik/userManagement/README.md

 ### TODO

+- [ ] Adding a database layer to enable connection to MySQL database for data persistency
+- [ ] Unit Test for implementation layer
+- [ ] Integration Test for service layer
+- [ ] End-to-end Testing for edge layer (API endpoints)
 - [ ] Create develop and feature branch for gitflow
 - [ ] Enable logging for service health observability
 - [ ] JWT based API endpoints protection